Alumni

 Iyweya Victor

-I come from a small town in New Mexico called Farmington.
-I grew up right next to the Navajo reservation for half my life and for part of it, I was raised by my grandparents on the reservation.
-I am a fluent speaker of English and I have been studying Navajo and other languages for the past year now and would like to continue.
-I have a lot of family that speaks Navajo including all of my grandparents and many of my aunts and uncles.
-I am here at UNM in my 3rd year, studying to go into Nursing and working on earning my minor in linguistics.
+Iyweya comes from a small town in New Mexico called Farmington.
+She grew up right next to the Navajo reservation for half my life, and for part of it.
+She was raised by her grandparents on the reservation.
+She is a fluent speaker of English, and she has been studying Navajo and other languages and would like to continue.
+She has a lot of family that speaks Navajo, including all of her grandparents and many of her aunts and uncles.